Emergency Point-of-Care Ultrasound Elective

 - Physical examination skills.
 Complete a pertinent physical examination for the evaluation of musculoskeletal injury on at least 5 patients.
 The student should demonstrate the ability to perform this pertinent physical examination while being observed by at least one attending or resident.

-- Physical examination skills: Complete a pertinent physical examination for the evaluation of febrile and upper respiratory illness on at least 5 patients.
+- Physical examination skills: Complete a pertinent physical examination for the evaluation of febrile illness on at least 8 patients.
 The student should demonstrate the ability to perform this pertinent physical examination while being observed by at least one attending or resident.

 - Knowledge/diagnostic and treatment skills: Know about common acute pediatric conditions.

 - Procedural skills.
-Perform wound repair on at least 1 patient and splinting on at least one patient.
+Perform wound repair on at least one patient and splinting on at least one patient.

 - Career/context: Know the training/career pathways for pediatric emergency medicine.